nittany-amateur-radio-club/clubhouse/README.md

 # clubhouse

-Files related to use of the mountaintop clubhouse
+Files related to use of the NARC mountaintop clubhouse.

 - Clubhouse [guide](clubhouse-guide.html)
 - Antenna [guide](antennas.html)